 - Establish an arts and education programme to encourage people to appreciate trees and understand their importance in and around the town of Burnley over a five year period between 1997-2001

-The Forest of Burnley has brought 200 hectares of existing woodland into management; planted 2,700 arboretum trees; created over 430 hectares of new, mostly native, with 1.1 million new trees and open land to accommodate paths, rides, wild flower areas and wetland.
-32 kilometres of new path and bridleway have been created and existing paths repaired in co-operation with Elwood, Lancashire County Council and United Utilities.
+The Forest of Burnley has restored 200 hectares of neglected woodland, planted 2,700 arboretum trees; created over 500 hectares of new woodland with 1.1 million new trees planted, with open land to accommodate paths, rides, wild flower areas and wetland.
+32 kilometres of new path and bridleway have been created and many existing paths repaired.

 Forest of Burnley: The Future